fossasia/eventyay-tickets/doc/administrator/configure.rst

 ``data``
 ~~~~~~~~

-- The ``data`` option describes the path that is used as base for the media files directory, and log
+- The ``data`` option describes the path that is the base for the media files
-  files should be saved.
-Unless you have a compelling reason to keep those files apart, just setting
+  directory, and where pretalx will save log files.
+Unless you have a
+  compelling reason to keep those files apart, setting the ``data`` option is
-  the ``data`` option is the easiest way to configure pretalx.
+  the easiest way to configure pretalx.
 - **Environment variable:** ``PRETALX_DATA_DIR``
-- **Default:** A directory called ``data`` in the directory in which pretalx's ``manage.py`` is
+- **Default:** A directory called ``data`` next to pretalx's ``manage.py``.
-  located.

 ``media``
 ~~~~~~~~~

-- The ``media`` option sets the media directory that is used for user generated files.
+- The ``media`` option sets the media directory that contains user generated files.
 It needs to be writable by the pretalx process.
 - **Environment variable:** ``PRETALX_FILESYSTEM_MEDIA``
 - **Default:** A directory called ``media`` in the ``data`` directory (see above).